code-not-found/code-not-found.github.io/_posts/jsf-primefaces/2018-01-17-jsf-primefaces-spring-security-example.md

 If Spring Security is on the classpath Spring Boot automatically [configures a number of basic security features](https://docs.spring.io/spring-boot/docs/1.5.9.RELEASE/reference/htmlsingle/#boot-features-security){:target="_blank"} for a web application.

 We will customize the web application security configuration by creating a `SecurityConfig` class that extends `WebSecurityConfigurerAdapter` which is a convenient base class that provides a default security configuration.
-The class is annotated with `@EnableWebSecurity` to enable Spring Security’s web security support.
+The class is annotated with `@EnableWebSecurity` to enable Spring Security's web security support.

 In the below `SecurityConfig` configuration class we override the `configure(HttpSecurity http)` method in order to define when and how users need to be authenticated.